stonepros/stone/doc/stoneadm/troubleshooting.rst

 To learn how to monitor the cephadm logs as they are generated, read :ref:`watching_cephadm_logs`.

-If your Ceph cluster has been configured to log events to files, there will exist a cephadm log file called ``ceph.cephadm.log`` on all monitor hosts (see :ref:`cephadm-logs` for a more complete explanation of this).
+If your Stone cluster has been configured to log events to files, there will exist a cephadm log file called ``ceph.cephadm.log`` on all monitor hosts (see :ref:`cephadm-logs` for a more complete explanation of this).